Ohio: cannabis legalization proposed for November vote

 The «Regulate Cannabis Like Alcohol» project would allow adults aged 21 and over to buy, possess and grow cannabis for personal use.
 Possession would be limited to 28 grams (1 ounce), and individuals would be able to grow up to six plants, including three in flower.

-The State Department of Commerce would be responsible for regulating the cannabis and license companies.
+The State Department of Commerce would be responsible for regulating the Cannabis and license companies.

 Cannabis sales will be subject to a special excise tax, of which at least 25% will go to a commission charged with ensuring social equity in the industry.
 Half of the revenues would be allocated to State Local Government Fund and at least 10% would go to local jurisdictions accepting cannabis stores.